Thank you Beech-Nut® for sponsoring this post—all opinions are my own! Photos by Mary Ware

 One of the reasons I chose Beech-Nut® Naturals™ was that it is made with real ingredients that are simply prepared.
 They contain real fruits and vegetables, without anything unnecessary or unnatural, and are gently cooked and pureed cold to preserve nutrients.

-Shortly after we started solids with purees, she started sitting up on her own and I started baby led weaning as well.
-However life with a toddler and a baby is hectic, and I continued incorporating purees because it worked for our family and because it let me try certain foods on her without having to spend extra time prepping (such as steaming apples or roasting sweet potatoes).
+However, life with a toddler and a baby is hectic, so I continued incorporating purees because it worked for our family and because it let me try certain foods on her without having to spend extra time prepping (such as steaming apples or roasting sweet potatoes).

 Not only did we do a combination, but I started trying out different ways to create first foods using baby food.
 This is such an easy way to create fun table food for baby led weaning easily!